arnemaass/rwm_dash/README.md

 # Right-Wing Extremism Dashboard

-This is the repository for creating the right wing extremist mobilization dashboard: https://germanextremismplotly.shinyapps.io/rwm_dash_en/#start
+This is the repository for creating the right-wing extremist mobilization dashboard: https://germanextremismplotly.shinyapps.io/rwm_dash_en/#start

 The data is available at: